-I used beef stock for the sauce because I wanted it to have a rich, deep flavor.
+For this Chicken Meatball Recipe, I used beef stock for the sauce because I wanted it to have a rich, deep flavor.
 You could use chicken stock but the sauce would have a lighter and brighter taste.

 Can I make these meatballs with beef or pork?

 Personally, I love making meatballs with ground chicken or ground turkey (always 93% fat because you have to have some fat or they will be dry).

 For this recipe, I like ground chicken because it’s healthier, but you could use lean beef or pork for this recipe too.
 Or get crazy and combine a couple of them – you do you, my friend!

 Can I use bread crumbs instead of almond meal?

 I always use almond meal in place of bread crumbs for all my meatball and patty recipes.
 I like the additional protein and fiber it provides and that it keeps them gluten-free and low-carb.

 Sometimes I order it online from Amazon because I had a hard time finding it in stores.
 But now I just make my own - It's so easy here are instructions on how to make your own almond meal or almond flour.
 I have some in my refrigerator and a backup stash in my freezer at all times.